funcoding/Laravel-Module-Management/readme.md

 ## Laravel Module Management
 ###### A simple package to set up module management in laravel

-This package details with easy module management in laravel.
+This package helps you to create/manage modules in laravel with ease.

 ### Installation